kew6688/MicroNuclei_Detection/README.md

 ## Updates
 2025/3/10:
 - Add output predictions' mask and confidence
-- Add flag for output format
 - Add new parent assign method
-- Add flag for parent method
+- Add flag for output format and parent method